psxvoid/note-lenses/README.md

+> ⚠️ **ARCHIVED PROJECT**
+>
+> This repository will no longer be maintained, because Obsidian's developer policy and publishing rules do not adhere to an open-source licensing model.
+In short, even if a license of a repository allows making a public release of a fork, the Obsidian team won't accept such a plugin as a new community plugin until several conditions are met, including an explicit permission from an author if the upstream repository is still in active development.
+You can read more about it in Obsidian's [Developer Policies](https://docs.obsidian.md/Developer+policies).

 # Note Lenses

 Important: "Note Lenses" is an independent fork of the original "Notebook Navigator" project and not affiliated with or endorsed by it.